deanbot/ps-gametime/ABOUT.md

 To get started:

 - **Learn the job types.** Familiarize yourself with the different types of jobs you can create.
-- **Determine your focus goal** Figure out an overarching goal to help you focus your efforts.
+- **Determine your focus goal.** Figure out an overarching goal to help you focus your efforts.
 - **Brainstorm jobs and their rewards.** Brainstorm jobs that help you achieve your goals.
 Choose the right rewards for the job.

 Also, remember that experimentation is key.
 It's hard to know which jobs/rewards work best for you without experimenting.
 You can adapt as you go.